-- Being laid off from your job
+- Being laid off from your job.

-- Having a child leave or return home
+- Having a child leave or return home.

-- Dealing with the death of a loved one
+- Dealing with the death of a loved one.

-- Getting divorced or married
+- Getting divorced or married.

-- Suffering an illness or an injury
+- Suffering an illness or an injury.

-- Getting a job promotion
+- Getting a job promotion.

-- Experiencing money problems
+- Experiencing money problems.

-- Moving to a new home
+- Moving to a new home.

-- Having a baby
+- Having or adopting a baby.

 How can my emotions affect my health?